NextCenturyCorporation/MCS/contributing.md

 When creating a new issue, try to be as thorough as possible in describing the problem.
 A well-described issue will include most of the following items:
  * A detailed description of the problem/suggestion
  * Steps needed to recreate the problem
- * Version of the MCS package you are using
+ * Version of the MCS and ai2thor packages you are using
  * Python interpreter (Anaconda vs Python) and Python version
  * Operating System, cpu and gpu hardware